Yhinkar/Yhinkar/README.md

-### Hi there 👋 I'm Yhinkar (pronounce as /yin/ka/) am passionate about creating data projects, project that add values to my life and people around me.
+### Hi there 👋 I'm Yhinkar (pronounce as /yin/ka/) am passionate about creating blockchain projects, project that add values to my life and people around me.

-- 🔭 I’m currently working on developing state-of-the-art Machine Learning projects.
+- 🔭 I’m currently working on developing state-of-the-art blockchain projects.
-- 🌱 I’m currently learning more on Software Engineering for Machine Learning on Datacamp, Udacity and Cousera.
-Also learning effective ways to deploy models to production
+- 🌱 I’m currently learning more on Blockchain development.
+Also learning effective ways to build blockchain project.
-- 👯 I’m looking to collaborate on ML/Data Science or Software Engineering Projects.
+- 👯 I’m looking to collaborate on Blockchain/ML project.
-- 🤔 I’m looking for help with Getting a remote/full-time position as an ML/Data Science Engineer.
+- 🤔 I’m looking for help with Getting a remote/full-time position as a Blockchain  Engineer.
-- 💬 Ask me about  anything Machine Learning/Data Science related.
+- 💬 Ask me about  anything Blockchain/Data related.
-- 📫 How to reach me: https://Yhinkar.github.io
+- 📫 How to reach me:
 - 😄 Pronouns: He/Him.
 - ⚡ Fun fact: ....I'm half finish.